 Crestron created its own lighting system, which largely emulates Lutron.
 It has slightly fewer color options, but most Crestron dealers would tell you that the capabilities are very similar.
 Most Crestron integrators either use Crestron lighting or integrate the Crestron system with Lutron lighting, the same way it is done in Savant systems.

 When considering putting controlled lights in your home, the most important thing to consider is whether the company that makes them will be in business for a long time.
-We’ve seen dozens of new startups enter the space over the past year.
+We’ve seen dozens of new startups enter the space over the past few years.
 Many have already gone out of business and most won’t be in business 5 years from now.
 You don’t want to invest in a system integrated into your house that won’t be around for the long term.
 We are confident that Control4, Crestron, and Lutron will be supporting their lighting systems for the long haul.

 Also, the design capabilities of your integrator are crucial for lighting control.
 Regardless of which system you choose, if your integrator is great at designing keypad layouts, scenes and how all of the lighting works together, your final solution will be dramatically better than one that is cobbled together.
 Think of it this way -- you can hand the same brushes, same paint, and same canvas to two different people.
 If one is a great artist and one is not, the outcomes will be dramatically different.
 It’s not just about the materials, but what you can do with them.
 If you are trying to figure out if your implementor has this kind of skillset, there are two things you can quickly check on: i) ask to walk through a home they have implemented and look for all the attention to detail and ii) ask if they are a Diamond or Pinnacle dealer for Control4 (Audio Advice is both).
 This will give a good sense of how many systems they've implemented and how impressive their implementations are.

 Control4, Savant, and Crestron will all tie into a security system so that you can arm and disarm your security.
 All three also support cameras, camera DVRs, and electronic door locks.
 Currently, Control4 has a slight edge in the number of electronic door lock options natively supported and fully integrated into the interface.
 If you are meeting with a potential integrator, ask if they have a security license and will be providing the security system as well.
 Most professional security systems use the same or similar hardware and software (CPI, ADT, as well as security licensed smart home installers).
 So its just more seamless to use one company that provides both fully integrated with one phone call to make if something needs to be addressed.

 All three smart home systems integrate well with thermostats.
 While Nest has gotten a lot of press, we believe that using the thermostat sold by the smart home manufacturer gets you a better thermostat that is more fully integrated into the smart home capabilities.